 Giuseppe Recchi was born in 1964 and he is Chairman of the Board of Eni since May 2011.

-He is also Vice Chairman of GE Capital Interbanca SpA; member of the Board of Directors and the Audit Committee of Exor SpA; member of the European Advisory Board of Blackstone and member of the Massachussetts Institute of Technology E.I.
+He is also member of the Board of Directors and the Internal Control and Risk Committee of Exor SpA and Director of GE Capital Interbanca SpA; member of the European Advisory Board of Blackstone and member of the Massachussetts Institute of Technology E.I.
 External Advisory Board.

 He is also member of the Italian Corporate Governance Committee, the Executive Committees of Confindustria (where he chairs the Foreign Investment Committee), Assonime (Association of Italian Joint Stock Companies), Aspen Institute Italia; member of the Board of Directors of FEEM-Eni Enrico Mattei Foundation, the Italian Institute of Technology and of the Luiss Business School Advisory Board.
-He is Co-Chair of the B20 Task Force on Improving Transparency and Anti-Corruption and Director of the World Economic Forum Partnering Against Corruption Initiative.
+He is Co-Chair of the Italy-China Foundation, Co-Chair of the B20 Task Force on Improving Transparency and Anti-Corruption and Director of the World Economic Forum Partnering Against Corruption Initiative.

 He graduated in Engineering at Polytechnic of Turin.
 In 1989 started his career as entrepreneur at Recchi SpA, a general contractor active in 25 Countries in the construction of high-tech public infrastructures.
 Since 1994 he served as Executive Chairman of Recchi America Inc., the U.S. branch of the Group.